Few in the history of Japan’s entertainment industry have wielded more power than talent manager Johnny Kitagawa.

 He also understood that it was important to control the media.
 The popularity of Johnny’s idols meant TV shows, magazines and other entertainment platforms wanted to use them in order to attract their fans.
 Kitagawa realized he held the power in this relationship, and the agency wouldn’t let its groups go on shows that featured competing boy bands or appear in the pages of any publication that was critical of his performers.

-This included Shukan Bunshun, which published a series detailing allegations of abuse and sexual assault by Kitagawa made by several members of his agency in 1999.
+This included Shukan Bunshun, which published a series detailing allegations of abuse and sexual assault made by several members of his agency in 1999.
 Apart from the weekly, no Japanese media covered the scandal or eventual court case, and Kitagawa was never formally charged on the basis of the allegations.

 Johnny & Associates controls every aspect of its business, including portrait rights, and Kitagawa shunned realms where control wasn’t possible — such as the internet, which the agency’s acts largely eschewed until recently.